-We urgently need a commitment from the Premier Gladys Berejiklian to guarantee secure, permanent funding for CID and other disability advocacy organisations in NSW.
+We urgently need a commitment from the Premier Gladys Berejiklian to guarantee secure, long-term, permanent funding for CID and other disability advocacy organisations in NSW.

 - The NDIS does not protect people with intellectual disability’s right to safe, fair and inclusive treatment on public transport, or in schools, hospitals, the community and workplaces.